 Clanton is a somewhat small city located in the state of Alabama.
 With a population of 8,844 people and five constituent neighborhoods, Clanton is the 74th largest community in Alabama.

-Clanton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Clanton is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Clanton is a city of sales and office workers, managers, and professionals.
 There are especially a lot of people living in Clanton who work in sales jobs (14.22%), management occupations (11.79%), and office and administrative support (9.33%).

 The per capita income in Clanton in 2010 was $24,132, which is upper middle income relative to Alabama, and middle income relative to the rest of the US.
 This equates to an annual income of $96,528 for a family of four.
 However, Clanton contains both very wealthy and poor people as well.

 Clanton is a very ethnically-diverse city.
 The people who call Clanton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Clanton residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Clanton include German, Irish, Italian, and French .

 The most common language spoken in Clanton is English.
 Other important languages spoken here include Spanish and Chinese.